One Couple's Day-to-Day Search for Better Opportunities...and an Honest Paycheck

 Blogged with the Flock Browser

-Posted by Unknown Thursday, November 19, 2009 0 comments
+Posted by Ken Thursday, November 19, 2009 0 comments

 "The night of the fight, you may feel a slight sting.
 That's pride fucking with you.
 Fuck pride.
 Pride only hurts, it never helps."